FrancisBanville/ms_interpreting_probabilities/README.md

 [@Poisot2015Speciesa].
 Probabilities of interspecific encounters are typically low, especially for rare species with low abundances.
-While species' absolute abundances may impact interaction frequencies [@Vazquez2007Species], encounter probabilities are determined by their relative abundances in neutral models [@Canard2012Emergencea; @Canard2014Empiricala].
+While species' absolute abundances may impact interaction frequencies [@Vazquez2007Species], encounter probabilities are determined by their relative abundances [@Canard2012Emergencea; @Canard2014Empiricala].
 The probability that species meet also depends on their biology, such as their phenology [@Olesen2010Missing;
 @Singer2012GeoMos] and discoverability [@Broom2005You].
 Finally, when species do